Keegan Tingey

-Keegan Kelly Tingey (born August 17, 2000) is an American soccer player who currently plays for Loudoun United in the USL Championship.
+Keegan Kelly Tingey (born August 17, 2000) is an American soccer player who currently plays for Oakland Roots in the USL Championship.

 Playing career

 Youth and college

 Tingey was born in Fresno, California and was raised in Danville where he attended De La Salle High School.
 Tingey joined the Ballistic United youth team in 2015, before becoming a member of the San Jose Earthquakes academy a year later, where he played for three seasons and trained with the first team in 2017 and 2018.

 In 2019, Tingey attended Stanford University to play college soccer.
 Over four seasons with the Cardinal, Tingey made 66 appearances, scoring three goals and tallying 16 assists.
 His college accolades include been a Pac-12 champion in 2020, three-time All-Pac-12, CSC Academic All-America Third Team, three-time CoSIDA Academic All-District First Team, and a two-Time Pac-12 Academic Honor Roll inclusion.